equalsraf/git-talk/git.md

 - Squash commits together
 - Remove commits
 - Alter commits

-Great for cleaning up a long branch
+- Great for cleaning up a long branch

+**Disclaimer** if you erase all your code it is your fault, not mine!

 ---
 class: bottom, left